RubixML/Sentiment/README.md

 First, we'll convert all characters to lowercase and remove any extra whitespace using [Text Normalizer](https://docs.rubixml.com/en/latest/transformers/text-normalizer.html).
 Then, [Word Count Vectorizer](https://docs.rubixml.com/en/latest/transformers/word-count-vectorizer.html) is responsible for creating a continuous feature vector of word counts from the raw text and [TF-IDF Transformer](https://docs.rubixml.com/en/latest/transformers/tf-idf-transformer.html) applies a weighting scheme to those counts.
 Finally, [Z Scale Standardizer](https://docs.rubixml.com/en/latest/transformers/z-scale-standardizer.html) takes the TF-IDF weighted counts and centers and scales the sample matrix to have 0 mean and unit variance.
 This last step will help the neural network converge quicker.

 The Word Count Vectorizer is a bag-of-words feature extractor that uses a fixed vocabulary and term counts to quantify the words that appear in a particular document.
-We elect to limit the size of the vocabulary to 10,000 of the most frequent words that satisfy the criteria of appearing in at least 3 different documents.
+We elect to limit the size of the vocabulary to 10,000 of the most frequent words that satisfy the criteria of appearing in at least 3 different documents but no more than 5,000 documents.
 In this way, we limit the amount of *noise* words that enter the training set.

 Another common feature representation for words are their [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) values which take the term frequencies (TF) from Word Count Vectorizer and weight them by their inverse document frequencies (IDF).
 IDFs can be interpreted as the word's *importance* within the text corpus.
 Specifically, higher weight is given to words that are more rare within the corpus.